GuitarML/GuitarLSTM/README.md

 This implementation of the LSTM model uses a high amount of RAM to preprocess wav data.
 If you experience crashes due to limited memory, reduce the "input_size" parameter by using the "--input_size=" flag with train.py.
-The default setting is 100.
+The default setting is 100, which requires about 8GB of RAM.
 Increasing this setting will improve training accuracy, but the size of the preprocessed wav data in RAM will increase as well.

 Adding a custom dataloader would reduce RAM usage at the cost of training speed, and will be a focus of future work.